PinkR1ver/Jude.W-s-Knowledge-Brain/research_career/UWB_reflected_wave_simulation_experiment_by_VNA.md

 ---
-title: UWB reflected wave simulation experiment by VNA
+title: How to generate UWB signal
 tags:
   - research-about
   - VNA